ibm-cloud-docs/assistant/intent-recommendations.md

 If you choose to correct spelling and grammar in the user examples, follow these tips:

 - Get a human subject matter expert to do a visual copy edit of the utterances.
-- To minimize the expert's effort, ask the expert to edit only the subset of recommended utterances that are picked to be added to the training data.
+- To minimize the effort, do a copy edit pass on only the subset of recommended utterances that are chosen to be added to the training data.

 Doing a copy edit is not required.
 If there are misspellings in your training data, the autocorrection tool will accept the misspelled word at run time and still be able to classify input successfully.
 You might be perpetuating a misspelling, but doing so will have limited impact on the overall performance of your assistant.
 {: note}